 Mask for Oily Skin: Mix together two tablespoons of oatmeal, two teaspoons of Fuller’s Earth, one teaspoon of lemon peel powder, and enough plain yogurt to mix into a thick paste which does not drip.
 Apply on the face.
 After twenty minutes, moisten with water and gently scrub it off the face, adding more water.
 Then rinse off.

 Toning of the skin is part of routine skin care.
 It can be followed after cleansing or nourishing the skin.
 The main purpose of toning is to stimulate the skin and improve the circulation of blood to the skin surface.
 It refreshes and refines the skin, closing the pores.
 Toning adds a glow to the skin and is particularly useful for dull, oily and sluggish skin, although skin toning is necessary for all skin types.
 Toners also help to close the pores and improve skin texture.
-There are a lot of different toners out there and it can be difficult to narrow down all of your options, so you may be best off using a site such as Reviewing This to separate the worst from the best.
+There are a lot of different toners out there and it can be difficult to narrow down all of your options to separate the worst from the best.
 You can come across toners like Thayers Witch Hazel that could soon become a mainstay in your beauty setup.
 Rose water is also a powerful natural skin toner.
 It can be applied on the skin with cotton pads.

 Skin Toner for Normal and Dry Skin: Take 100ml of rose water and add a half teaspoon of pure glycerin.
 Put the ingredients in a glass bottle and shake well.
 Keep it in the refrigerator and use daily.